List of A Series of Unfortunate Events characters: Mrs. Bass

 It is assumed that she survives the fire because it is mentioned in The Austere Academy that she was arrested for bank robbery at Mulctuary Money Management by Lemony Snicket which is one of the reasons why Prufrock Preparatory School closed down.

 In the TV series, Mrs. Bass is portrayed by BJ Harrison.
-This version is an African-American woman and doesn't have messy hair.
+This version is an African-American woman and does not have messy hair.
 During the pep rally, she and Mr. Remora shoot down Duncan and Isadora's attempts to warn the Baudelaires that Count Olaf is in the school.
 She later assists Vice-Principal Nero and Mr. Remora into giving the Baudelaires their exam.
 Like the books, she starts to become a bank robber.
 Unlike the books, Mrs. Bass appeared in "The Carnivorous Carnival" Pt.
 2 attending the Caligari Carnival with Mr. Remora where they watched the lion-feeding event.
 She is shown to have a bag of money in her hands which she passes off as quiz papers.
 While the Caligari Carnival was burning down, she hitches a ride with Mr. Poe where she wants him to give her a "tour" of Mulctuary Money Management.
 In "The Slippery Slope" Pt.
 1, Mrs. Bass uses Mr. Poe as a hostage during her robbery until police officers come through the roof and arrest Mrs. Bass.
 Mr. Poe quotes to Mrs. Bass as she is taken away that he will stay in touch.
-While Mrs. Bass' part in "The Penultimate Peril" has been omitted, Babs mentioned that she has taken a liking to her and couldn't be at the hotel due to having been arrested.
+While Mrs. Bass' part in "The Penultimate Peril" has been omitted, Babs mentioned that she has taken a liking to her and could not be at the hotel due to having been arrested.

 Ms. Tench

 Ms. Tench is the gym teacher at Prufrock Preparatory School.

 She was mentioned in The Austere Academy where Vice-Principal Nero stated that Ms. Tench "fell out of a third-story window a few days ago."
-Though it wasn't mentioned if she is dead or injured.
+Though it was not mentioned if she is dead or injured.
 Either way, she was replaced by Count Olaf posing as Coach Genghis.

 In the TV series, Miss Tench is portrayed by Bronwen Smith.
 While riding a bus with the pep squad and sports team, the bus is hijacked by Count Olaf.
 While it was mentioned that Count Olaf and his troupe left Ms. Tench, the pep squad and sports team, and the bus driver on the side of the road, Count Olaf's disguise as Coach Genghis seems to include her stolen tracksuit.